imarc/address-field-types/README.md

 # Address Field Types plugin for Craft CMS 3.x

-Creates state/province, country, and postal code field types  for the CMS
+Creates state/province, country, and postal code field types for the CMS contol panel.
+The country and state/province drop downs will be dynamically generated from ISO 3166-1 and ISO 3166-2 standards.

 ![Screenshot](resources/img/plugin-logo.png)

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 3.0.0 or later.

 ## Installation